What is Delta 9 THC? Effects, Benefits, Risks, and Legal Status Explained

 Key Takeaways

-• Delta-9 THC is the cannabinoid responsible for the signature "high" of cannabis.
+• Delta-9 THC is the primary psychoactive compound in cannabis and the cannabinoid responsible for the signature "high" of cannabis.

 • For the best experience and to minimize potential side effects, start with a low dose (up to 5 milligrams) and go slowly to gauge effects.